BioinformaticsCSU/LongRepMarker/README.md

 ### Output.

-(1)The final detection results will be stored in the path specified by '-o'.

-    If the value of '-o' is set to '/home/output', the final detection results will be stored in '/home/output'.
+(1) The final detection results will be stored in the path specified by '-o'.
+If the parameter '-o' is not configured, the final detection results will be stored in the path of '/home/LongRepMarker/Results'.

-	Otherwise, the detection results will be stored in the default path (.../LongRepMarker-master/FinalRepeatLib/).
+(2) The following detailed reports will be generated in the final detection results.

+	   /home/LongRepMarker/Results/Alignment_report.info
+	   /home/LongRepMarker/Results/Annotation_report.info
+	   /home/LongRepMarker/Results/Size_report.info
+	   /home/LongRepMarker/Results/RepeatLib.vcf
+	   /home/LongRepMarker/Results/RepeatLib.vcf
+	   /home/LongRepMarker/Results/RepeatLib.classified